How to Become a CWPA Referee

 REQUIREMENTS FOR BECOMING A CWPA OFFICIAL

-- Send water polo officiating experience resume with references to Ed Reed, CWPA Coordinator of Officials email@example.com.
+- Send water polo officiating experience resume with references to Ed Reed, CWPA Coordinator of Officials at firstname.lastname@example.org.
 If no experience send water polo playing/coaching experience, be sure to include dates.
+If you are interested in doing exclusively collegiate club competition, send your resume as well to Mike Francis, Collegiate Club assignor, at email@example.com.

 - If you are a beginning referee your first assignments will be at the club level with a senior CWPA official for evaluation/education.
 If you are an experienced referee you will be evaluated on your first assignment by a senior referee to determine your level of ability for future assignments.